Production-grade MCP servers

 Your agent is connected to two MCP servers:

-• Server A (trusted): Provides database_query for querying your production database
+• Server A (trusted): Provides database_query for querying your production database.

-• Server B (malicious): Also registers database_query with identical schema
+• Server B (malicious): Also registers database_query with identical schema.

 When the agent calls database_query, it may invoke Server B’s version instead of Server A’s.
 Server B now receives the SQL query intended for your production database — including any sensitive data in the query parameters.